Autism

 Does stress during pregnancy cause autism?

-There are important caveats.
-Association is not causation: women who are more stressed during pregnancy may also share genetic factors with their children that are relevant to autism.
-Studies using genetically informed designs — where the mother is genetically unrelated to the child — show smaller or inconsistent effects, suggesting genetics plays a significant role in the observed associations.
+A 2026 meta-analysis of 22 studies involving over three million participants found that significant maternal psychological distress during pregnancy was associated with a 72% increased likelihood of an autism diagnosis in offspring.
+But association is not causation: women who are more stressed during pregnancy may also share genetic factors with their children relevant to autism.
+Studies using genetically informed designs show smaller or inconsistent effects, suggesting genetics plays a significant role.
 Researchers describe this as a "gene-environment interaction": maternal genetics that influence stress response may work alongside prenatal stress, rather than stress alone being the driver.

 Does having children later in life increase autism risk?

+Yes, there is a well-replicated association.
+A meta-analysis of 27 studies found every additional 10 years of maternal age was associated with an 18% higher risk, and every 10 years of paternal age with a 21% higher risk.
 The likely mechanism for paternal age is de novo mutations: genetic alterations that accumulate in sperm over time and can affect brain development.
 Maternal age mechanisms are less well understood.

 Can retained primitive reflexes cause autism?

-This is an area where the research is genuinely still developing.
+Interventions targeting reflex integration have preliminary research suggesting modest improvements in motor coordination.
+No major clinical body recommends reflex integration as a treatment for autism.
 If you've been looking at it for your child, it's not a dead end, but treat commercial programmes making strong claims with appropriate scepticism.

 Does Brain Balance work for autism?

+Brain Balance is a US-based commercial programme attributing autism and ADHD to "functional disconnection syndrome," a theory that weak connections between brain hemispheres drive neurodevelopmental differences.
 The theory is not medically recognised.
-A dozen experts interviewed by NPR described the hemispheric imbalance concept as "too simplistic" and built on "a popular, discredited myth."
-On the National Autism Center's Scientific Merit Rating Scale, none of the studies evaluating Brain Balance scored above 2 out of 5.
-The Association for Science in Autism Treatment has described the treatment components as meeting the definition of pseudoscientific or unproven.
+Experts interviewed by NPR described the hemispheric imbalance concept as "too simplistic" and built on "a popular, discredited myth."
+None of the studies evaluating Brain Balance scored above 2 out of 5 on the National Autism Center's Scientific Merit Rating Scale.

 Can pregnancy medication cause autism?

-This is an area where the honest answer is: we don't know.
+Several anti-nausea medications used during pregnancy, including ondansetron, have been studied for associations with autism.
+Some studies have found associations; others have not.
+The research is ongoing and hasn't produced consistent findings.
 Studies showing associations are finding small effects in large datasets where many other factors are also at play.
 If you took medication during pregnancy because you needed it to function, that was the right decision with the information available.
 The evidence does not support the conclusion that it caused your child's autism.

 Why the "autism epidemic" framing gets the story wrong

-An element of autism appears to be genetic — so instead of searching for something to blame, it can help to remember you're probably also wired similarly, and that there's a whole community out there that understands exactly how your family works.
+The rise in autism diagnoses is, in very large part, the closing of a longstanding diagnostic gap.
+More autistic people being identified means more accessing understanding, community, and support.
+An element of autism appears to be genetic: instead of searching for something to blame, it can help to remember you're probably also wired similarly, and that there's a whole community out there that understands exactly how your family works.

 Neuroequipped provides research-grounded information for parents and educators.
 It is not medical advice.